Graduate School coronavirus updates

-The Wayne State University COVID-19 Dashboard is a source of information for us to remain updated on COVID-19 data related to our campus community.
-Updated weekly.
+The Wayne State University COVID-19 Dashboard is the latest COVID-19 data related to the campus community.

 As part of the university's response to COVID-19, the Graduate School is working remotely.
 We are available during regular business hours 8:30 a.m. - 5 p.m., Monday-Friday.

 - For assistance with graduate admissions, contact firstname.lastname@example.org.

 - For questions related to scholarships and fellowships contact email@example.com.

 - For assistance with Ph.D. policies, paperwork or Ph.D. student matters, contact firstname.lastname@example.org.

 - For Canvas issues, utilize the Student Training Course within Canvas or contact the C&IT Helpdesk at 313-577-4357 or email@example.com.

 Check below for updated information about Graduate School support and accommodations for current/prospective students in response to COVID-19.

 Our phone lines are now open.
 However, answers to many common application questions can be found in the frequently asked questions (FAQ) section of the Graduate Admissions website.
 Can't find what you're looking for?
 Contact firstname.lastname@example.org for assistance.

 We have resumed our mail services, however due to safety protocols, please allow up to two (2) weeks for processing documents received via U.S. postal, Federal Express and DHL express mail.
 Most admissions documents can be transmitted electronically or uploaded to your application as PDFs.
 We encourage all applicants to utilize electronic forms of submission whenever possible.
 If you have questions on the submission of electronic documents, please contact us at email@example.com.